katriellucas/lecarde-2/README.md

 If your controller is NS type we cannot guarantee if it works 100% (too much problems with the game's bottom structure) but we provided baseline support and NS type controller label anyway.

+#### System compatibility warning ####

+The game is only verified to be working as intended on windows revisions up until Windows 10 20H2 revision.
+Beyond that revison it's out of my control and nor will there be any hope of making compatibilities specifically for the unintended system (at least from me).

 #### About "LC2_KeyBinding.ini" ####

 A reworked version of the keyboard control created by DragonX24.